Teelungsam1280/microsoft-authentication-library-for-js/lib/msal-native-auth/doc/tech-design/tech-design.md

 MSAL-Browser considers talking wo WAM NativeAuthentication.
 We need to name our stuff differently internally.

-> We need to find a new pattern to name our classes in the MSAL for JS repo (e.g., NativeAuthEx).
+> We need to find a new pattern to name our classes in the MSAL for JS repo.
+For example: NativeAuthEx* or CustomAuth*